 Metsä Fibre’s EUDR compliance

-EU Deforestation Regulation (EUDR) aims to ensure that products consumed in the EU do not cause deforestation or deterioration of the state of forests worldwide.
-The regulation is to be implemented as of 30.12.2025.
+The EU Deforestation Regulation (EUDR) aims to ensure that products consumed in the EU do not cause deforestation or degradation of forests worldwide.
+The regulation is scheduled to be implemented from 30 December 2025.

 • For pulp and sawn timber, compliance involves ensuring the wood is deforestation-free, adheres to relevant legislation, and is covered by a due diligence statement.